-In 2016, the Scientific Committee supported the continuation of this research program and recommended that the catch limit for Division 58.4.4b remained unchanged (from the previous season) at 25 tonnes in Research Block 5844b_1 and 35 tonnes in Research Block 5844b_2 for the 2017 season (SC-CAMLR-XXXV, paragraph 3.254).
+In 2016, the Scientific Committee supported the continuation of this research program and recommended that the catch limit for Division 58.4.4b remained unchanged (from the previous season) at 25 tonnes in Research Block 5844b\1 and 35 tonnes in Research Block 5844b\2 for the 2017 season (SC-CAMLR-XXXV, paragraph 3.254).

-The Scientific Committee noted in 2017 that WG-FSA-17 had reviewed the joint proposal by France and Japan to continue research in Division 58.4.4b and agreed that it is appropriate to achieve the research objectives (SC-CAMLR-XXXVI, paragraph 3.123).
+The Scientific Committee noted in 2017 that WG-FSA-17 had reviewed the joint proposal by France and Japan to continue research in Division 58.4.4b and agreed that it was appropriate to achieve its research objectives (SC-CAMLR-XXXVI, paragraph 3.123).

-In 2018, in response to concerns about the progress of research in this division, the Scientific Committee agreed a revised research plan for this division.
+In 2018, in response to concerns about the progress of research in this Division, the Scientific Committee agreed a revised research plan for this division.

-In 2019, the Scientific Committee noted the progress made with a stock assessment model in this division, and that the level of the estimated yields was consistent with the CCAMLR decision rules and would allow a yield substantially higher than the catch limit set using the Chapman estimate of biomass (WG-FSA-2019 report, Table 7).
-The Scientific Committee agreed that a 20% increase from the existing catch limit in research block 5844b_1 to 23 tonnes would be consistent with the trend analysis procedure.
-It also agreed on catch limits to be calculated for research block 5844b_2 using the trend analysis rules.
+In 2019, the Scientific Committee noted the progress made with a stock assessment model in this Division, and that the level of the estimated yields was consistent with the CCAMLR decision rules and would allow a yield substantially higher than the catch limit set using the Chapman estimate of biomass (WG-FSA-2019 report, Table 7).
+The Scientific Committee agreed that a 20% increase from the existing catch limit in research block 5844b\1 to 23 tonnes would be consistent with the trend analysis procedure.
+It also agreed on catch limits to be calculated for research block 5844b\2 using the trend analysis rules.